 #2: Loans from Friends and Family

-If your friends and family are completely on-board with your restaurant concept and helping you succeed, friends and family loans can be helpful.
+If your friends and family are completely on-board with your restaurant concept and helping you succeed, friends and family funding can be helpful.

 #3: SBA Loans

-The US Small Business Association (SBA) offers loans to new small businesses such as your restaurant.
+The US Small Business Association (SBA) offers funding to new small businesses such as your restaurant.

 #4: Bank Loans

-Most restaurant owners get financing through a loan from their local bank.
+Most restaurant owners get financing through funding from their local bank.

 #5: Credit Union Loans

 Credit unions are yet another option for financing to start a new restaurant.

 #6: Crowd Funding